OCA/community-data-files/l10n_eu_product_adr/readme/CONFIGURE.rst

 goods that represents Table A from chapter 3 of the ADR specifications document.

+It is possible to specify a different, or no goods per product variant.

 The data in this module is generated based on a spreadsheet from https://cepa.be.
 This spreadsheet, just like the specifications themselves sometimes contain multiple options for each dangerous good, or additional